ccdc-sandbox/COMCIFS_Structure_Prediction_Dictionary/Dictionaries/CSPCore/cspcore.md

 ### Particle Swarm Optimisation Algorithms

-For these fields to be used, the following conditions must be respected:
+Category `_csp_pso_[]`: Sub group for CSP Structure Generation methods that use Particle Swarm Optimisation.
+For these fields to be used, the `_csp_structure_generation_method` must be set to "Particle Swarm Optimisation".

-1. `_csp_structure_generation_method` "Particle Swarm Optimisation"

 | Data Field                       | Type | Definition                                                                                                                                        | Constraints | Units | Example |
 |:---------------------------------|:-----|:--------------------------------------------------------------------------------------------------------------------------------------------------|:------------|:------|:--------|